Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 The functions $\tilde V$, $\tilde \beta$, $\tilde U^A$ and $\tilde h_{AB}$ here depend on all four Bondi coordinates $\tilde x^\mu = (\tilde u,\tilde r, \tilde x^A)$.

-The field equations satisfy an interesting hierarchy in Bondi coordinates~\cite{Bondi:1962px,Madler:2016xju}.
+The modified Einstein equations \eqref{eq:Einstein-field} and the scalar-field equation~\eqref{eq:Scalar-Wave} satisfy an interesting hierarchy in Bondi coordinates~\cite{Bondi:1962px,Madler:2016xju}, which we will now further elaborate.
 The functions $\tilde V$, $\tilde \beta$, and $\tilde U^A$ satisfy the so-called ``hypersurface equations.''
-The equations were given this name because they do not involve derivatives with respect to $\tilde u$, which in turn allows the functions $\tilde V$, $\tilde \beta$, and $\tilde U^A$ to be determined on surfaces of constant $\tilde u$ in terms of the 2-metric $\tilde h_{AB}$, the scalar field $\Phi$, and ``integration constants'' (i.e., functions of $\tilde u$ and $\tilde x^A$ that will be constrained by other components of the field equations).
-The concrete form of the hypersurface equations can be obtained from substituting the metric~\eqref{eq:Bondi_metric} into the field equations in Eq.~\eqref{eq:Einstein-field}, using the definition of the stress-energy tensor in Eq.~\eqref{eq:Einstein-stress-energy}, and considering the appropriate components of the Einstein-Klein-Gordon system.
+The equations were given this name because they do not involve derivatives with respect to $\tilde u$, which in turn allows the functions $\tilde V$, $\tilde \beta$, and $\tilde U^A$ to be determined on surfaces of constant $\tilde u$ in terms of the 2-metric $\tilde h_{AB}$, the scalar field $\Phi$, and ``functions of integration'' (i.e., functions of $\tilde u$ and $\tilde x^A$ that will be constrained by $\tilde u\tilde u$ and $\tilde u\tilde A$ components of the modified Einstein equations).
+The concrete form of the hypersurface equations can be obtained from substituting the metric~\eqref{eq:Bondi_metric} into the field equations in Eq.~\eqref{eq:Einstein-field}, using the definition of the stress-energy tensor in Eq.~\eqref{eq:Einstein-stress-energy}, and considering the appropriate components of the modified Einstein equations.
 The $\tilde r \tilde r$ component yields the equation

-Here $\tilde{\mathscr{R}}$ is the Ricci scalar of 2-metric $\tilde h_{AB}$.
-There are also evolution equations that describe how the 2-metric $\tilde h_{AB}$ changes between different hypersurfaces of constant $\tilde u$ and ``conservation-type'' equations that involve the $\tilde u$ derivatives of the integration constants.
-The expressions are somewhat more complicated, and they will not be needed for the discussion of asymptotic flatness in the next part, so we do not give them here (they can be found, e.g., in~\cite{Madler:2016xju}).
+Aside from the additional complication that the scalar-wave equation and evolution equation for $\tilde h_{AB}$ must be solved as a coupled system, the form and the hierarchy of the modified Einstein and scalar field equations in the Einstein frame is similar to that of the Einstein equations in vacuum general relativity.